King Township Public Library

 The King Township Public Library is a public library system that serves King Township, Ontario in Canada.
 It consists of four branches located in King City, Nobleton, Schomberg, and Ansnorveldt.

 The library rotates certain books through the various branches to ensure all residents in the township have equal access to volumes held.

 Collections include government works (e.g. federal budgets), annual reports, and maps.
 Periodicals and newspapers are archived for a short period of time.
-The library also maintains township history archives at the King City branch.
+The King Township Archives were maintained at the King City branch until they were transferred to the King Heritage & Cultural Centre in the 2020s.

 Services

 The library system offers a number of programs for children and adults, plus language kits and multi-lingual books.
 A limited selection of music CDs and movie DVDs are available for loan in addition to book circulation.